Doubly robust learning for causal inference

 An area of causal learning and in particular ML-style causal learning, about which I should learn.
 It looks a lot like instrumental variables regression, except that the latter is usually presented in a strictly linear context.

 We describe a number of metaalgorithms that can take advantage of any supervised learning or regression method in machine learning and statistics to estimate the conditional average treatment effect (CATE) function.
 Metaalgorithms build on base algorithms—such as random forests (RFs), Bayesian additive regression trees (BARTs), or neural networks—to estimate the CATE, a function that the base algorithms are not designed to estimate directly.
 We introduce a metaalgorithm, the X-learner, that is provably efficient when the number of units in one treatment group is much larger than in the other and can exploit structural properties of the CATE function.
 For example, if the CATE function is linear and the response functions in treatment and control are Lipschitz-continuous, the X-learner can still achieve the parametric rate under regularity conditions.
 We then introduce versions of the X-learner that use RF and BART as base learners.
-In extensive simulation studies, the X-learner performs favorably, although none of the metalearners is uniformly the best.
+In extensive simulation studies, the X-learner performs favourably, although none of the metalearners is uniformly the best.
 In two persuasion field experiments from political science, we demonstrate how our X-learner can be used to target treatment regimes and to shed light on underlying mechanisms.

 See also Mishler and Kennedy (2021).
 Maybe related: Shalit, Johansson, and Sontag (2017), Shi, Blei, and Veitch (2019).